Here’s our list of the best.

 I think there would be a riot in the streets if I didn’t include The Refuge in this list, because not only would it expose me as being clueless about the subject matter, it will upset a great many people who love the food, drinks and legendary parties that The Refuge does so well.
 The Winter Garden is a stunning space in which to chill with a Gin and Tonic, and the small plates that they offer are always top-notch.
-Their Sunday Roast Sharing Platter is a belter too, as is the Manchester Kebab that they offer.
+Their Sunday Roast Sharing Platter is a belter too.
 Basically, I’ve not got too many bad words to say about The Refuge, and you probably don’t either.

 The Refuge, Oxford St, Manchester M60 7HA